danmurf/DependencyInjection/README.md

 `composer require danmurf/dependencyinjection`

-## Use it to regiser your services
+## Use it to register your services

 ```php
 <?php